Enryun/Common_SwiftUI/README.md

 - `lineWidth`: The thickness of the slider's active range.
 - `tint`: The color of the slider's active range and thumbs.
 - `backgroundColor`: The color of the slider's track.
-- `controlConfig`: Configuration for the control's appearance including thumb tint, width, and shadow.
+- `controlConfig`: [ControlConfig](#rangeslidercontrolconfig) for the control's appearance including thumb tint, width, and shadow.

+#### RangeSliderConfiguration:

+`ControlConfig` provides customizable settings for UI controls of `RangeSlider`.

+Parameters:
+- `tint`: The color used for the control.
+Defaults to `.white`.
+- `width`: The width of the control in points.
+This could affect the size of the control or its border depending on how it's used.
+- `enableShadow`: Determines whether a shadow is applied to the control.
+Defaults to `true`.

 Example: